maxmiliano/factorial-weather-metrics/README.md

 - **Averages Cache**: Create a cache to store the averages and update them periodically.
 - **Charts**: Add charts to the frontend to visualize the metrics and averages.
 - **Error handling**: Implement error handling also in the frontend to make the application more reliable and user-friendly.
+- **Frontend Tests**: Add tests to the frontend to make the application more reliable and maintainable.